15-281, Fall 2024

 Recitations

-Recitations start the first week of class, Friday, January 19.
+Recitations start the first week of class, Friday, Aug 30.
 Recitation attendence is recommended to help solidfy weekly course topics.
-Students frequently say that the recitations are one of the most important aspects of the course.
-Attendance is taken and counts towards your course participation grade.
-Please refer to the Policies section for details.
-The recitation materials published below are required content and are in-scope for midterm and final exams.
+That being said, the recitation materials published below are required content and are in-scope for midterm and final exams.

 Recitation section assignments will be locked-down after the third week.
 Until then, you may try attending different recitation sections to find the best fit for you.
-In the case of any over-crowded recitation sections, priority goes to students that are officially registered for that section in S3.
-The process to select your final recitation assignment will be announced on Piazza as we get closer to Recitation 4.
+In the case of any over-crowded recitation sections, priority goes to students that are officially registered for that section in SIO.
+The process to select your final recitation assignment will be announced on the course Q-and-A as we get closer to Recitation 4, Sept.
+20.

 Time Location Section TAs Resources